isaacs/node-tar/README.md

 # node-tar

-Tar for Node.js.
+[Fast](./benchmarks) and full-featured Tar for Node.js

-Designed to mimic the behavior of `tar(1)` on unix systems.
+The API is designed to mimic the behavior of `tar(1)` on unix systems.
 If you are familiar with how tar works, most of this will hopefully be straightforward for you.
 If not, then hopefully this module can teach you useful unix skills that may come in handy someday :)